-Jessica Logan is an assistant professor of Qualitative Research, Evaluation and Measurement in the College of Education and Human Ecology.
+Jessica Logan is an assistant professor of Quantitative Research, Evaluation and Measurement in the College of Education and Human Ecology.
 She designs research studies and analyzes resulting data using wide-ranging statistical techniques to better understand children’s cognitive development and illuminate its potential contributing factors.

 Her research goal is to connect advanced statistical techniques such as latent, multilevel, and longitudinal modeling, emerging statistical techniques, such as latent class analysis and quantile regression, and emerging research designs such as fractional factorial experiments to better understand early childhood development and its sources of variance, including cognitive components and the environmental context.
 This work responds to the realities of early childhood education and seeks to intervene and reshape what we understand about how children learn.
 She sees her efforts to be at the intersection of education, child development, research methods, and statistical innovation, with a research agenda that seeks to provide a better understanding of children’s learning and inform best practices in statistical methodology.